NIGERIAN MAN SUES UBER $80,000 (PHOTO)

 Nigerian-born Mike Oze-Igiehon said he only discovered he had been sacked as a driver when he was unable to log into his account one day last November, reported The West Australian.

-The 40-year-old accused Uber of deactivating his account with no notice or explanation, based on a
+The 40-year-old accused Uber of deactivating his account with no notice or explanation, based on a couple of passenger complaints he was not told about and the truth of which he disputes.

 Mr Oze-Igiehon does not have a lawyer and is representing himself against Silicon Valley-based Uber and Dutch-based Uber holding company Rasier Operations, which had three lawyers in the District Court of Western Australia on Thursday.